Definition and purpose of origination fees

 An origination fee is a flat fee charged for a variety of services that the lender provides, including:

-• Verifying your financial information (income, debts, etc.): Lenders need to verify your financial information in order to qualify you for the mortgage.
+- Verifying your financial information (income, debts, etc.): Lenders need to verify your financial information to qualify you for the mortgage.

-• Points: Some lenders include prepaid interest points as part of their origination fee.
+- Points: Some lenders include prepaid interest points in their origination fee.

 How much are origination fees?

-An origination fee is typically a flat fee that equates to a percentage of your total loan.
-The Truth in Lending Act helps limit origination fees charged by lenders.
+An origination fee is typically a flat fee equal to a percentage of your total loan amount.
+The Truth in Lending Act helps limit the origination fees lenders charge.

 Most lenders now charge between 0.5% and 1% of the loan amount.
 This means that an origination fee would be around $2,000 to $4,000 for a $400,000 mortgage.

-In addition to the flat fee, if you pay for mortgage points to lower your interest rate, this may also be listed as part of the origination fee.
+In addition to the flat fee, if you pay mortgage points to lower your interest rate, those points may also be included in the origination fee.
 Points are prepaid interest on your mortgage.
-One point typically costs 1% of the loan amount and is worth a 0.25% interest rate reduction on your loan.
+One point typically costs 1% of the loan amount and is worth a 0.25% interest rate reduction.

 If you don’t see any origination fee on your loan estimate or closing disclosure, your lender may have just called it something else, such as a “processing fee.”
 You are still paying the fee; it is just called a different name.